Top 14: Early years

-Football was introduced in France by British traders and workers around the 1870s.
+Rugby was introduced in France by British traders and workers around the 1870s.
 The first known club to have practiced a form of football was the Havre Athletic Club in 1872, playing an hybrid code called the "combination".
 The first true club to have played rugby union was the English Taylors RFC in 1877, followed by the Paris Football Club in 1878.
 In the idea to copy the British model of public school, a lot of students' clubs appeared as well to practice athleticism and rugby, like the Racing Club de France (creation of Lycée Condorcet students in 1882), the Stade Français (creation of Lycée Saint-Louis students in 1883) and the Olympique (creation of Lycée Michelet (Vanves) students in 1887).
 At the same time, rugby was also introduced via the port of Bordeaux to south-western France, and quickly merged with popular local traditions of ball games.

 Arbitrated by Pierre de Coubertin, the first title of French champion was decided by a single match, between the Racing Club de France and Stade Français, on 20 March 1892.
 Racing won the match 4–3.
 This embryonic league was played between only Parisian teams, and no more than six of them, until 1898.
 Stade Français won five titles, and lost one final to Olympique in this early stage of the league.

 The 1898–99 season saw a change in the format of the championship.
 The champion of Paris now met in a final for the national title the champion of la province (the rest of France).
 That changed again in 1904 with the creation of 16 regional leagues, the champions of which were qualified for a round of 16.
 The championship, now truly on a national scale, saw the emergence of the first true dynasty of French rugby, with the domination of Stade Bordelais, who played 12 of the 13 finals between 1899 and 1911, winning seven of them.
 The club's reign was stopped by three consecutive eliminations in semi-finals, and other south-western cities' clubs, like Perpignan, Bayonne and Toulouse, took charge of the sport.